hanna8008/Self_Affirmation_Text_Generator/README.md

     - Average affirmation length: 40.8 characters
     - Affirmations range from 10 to 79 characters, with half being under 41 characters
     - Consistent with concise, punchy affirmation formatting suitable for GPT-2 style generation

+# Don't forget to include how I saw tesnroBoard